alex14fr/wgsig/README.md

    $ ./wgsigd secret 1223
 ```

- - On each peer, launch client with:
+ - On each peer, launch client on port 10000 (use even-numbered port) with:

 ```
    $ ./wgsigc server-hostname 1223 $(cat wg_pubkey) secret 10000